 Duo Security Devices

-Two-factor authentication (2FA) adds an additional layer of security on your accounts by requiring two forms of verification before granting access to an account.
+Multi-factor authentication (MFA) adds an additional layer of security on your accounts by requiring two forms of verification before granting access to an account.
 CTS uses Duo Security tools to manage the second form of verification.
-Once you are enrolled in Duo, you will use a second device in addition to your password to sign in to 2FA-enabled services.
-For a complete list of 2FA-enabled services, visit duq.edu/authentication.
+Once you are enrolled in Duo, you will use a second device in addition to your password to sign in to MFA-enabled services.
+For a complete list of MFA-enabled services, visit duq.edu/authentication.

-Reminder: when you enroll a device in Duo, you will be required to complete an 2FA login when signing in to 2FA-enabled services.
+Reminder: when you enroll a device in Duo, you will be required to complete an MFA login when signing in to MFA-enabled services.

 - Download the Duo Mobile app for your compatible mobile device.